DrDonk/OC4VM/notes.md

 ### VMware machine spoofing

-Spoof Mac mini 2018 in VMware VMX, not normally needed as done in OpenCore.
+Spoof Mac mini 2018 in VMware VMX, otherwise the guest machine will hold standard VMware virtual chassis details as seen when using Fusion on Apple Mac and macOS.
 ```
 # Mac mini 2018
 board-id = "Mac-7BA5B2DFE22DDD8C"